Conio/conio.github.io/docs/Features/TradingSellService/CreateAsk.md

 - crypto id: the cryptocurrency identifier used to create the ask quotation
 - fiat currency: the ask fiat currency
-- amount: the ask amount intended either as fiat amount or cryptocurrency amount
+- amount: the ask amount intended either as fiat amount, cryptocurrency amount or max sellable amount

 ## Result
 ---